jcgneto/CV/README.md

 # Academic appointments

-Postdoctoral researcher in Microbial genomics and data science, University of Nebraska-Lincoln (2018-present) Postdoctoral resercher in Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)
+Postdoctoral researcher in Microbial genomics and data science, University of Nebraska-Lincoln (2018-present)
+Postdoctoral resercher in Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)

 # Research areas of interest

-Foodborne pathogen population and community ecology.
+Foodborne pathogen ecology and evolution.

 # Publications